foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/bosmer-mage.md

   * **Stamina:** 3

 The Bosmer Mage starts their journey as one would expect: wearing robes and flinging spells with both hands.
 But instead of investing in Magicka and spell cost reduction perks, they opt to pour their efforts into Enchanting, using scrolls and staves to do their casting for them.
 This allows the Bosmer to stay nimble and out of harm's way while still being a devastating master of Destruction.

+Your natural predilection for the taboo may lead you to vampirism.
+Explore it, but be aware that it's a double edged sword that makes you vulnerable as it does powerful.
+Instill fear in those around you with *Reign of Terror*, then proceed to do as you please, how you please.

 ## Perks